ZoomInfo

-Outbound prospecting is the process where sales teams proactively identify, target, and engage potential buyers, rather than waiting for inbound hand-raisers.
-It gives sellers control over pipeline creation by deciding who to contact and when to engage.
+Outbound prospecting is the process where sales teams proactively identify, target, and engage potential buyers instead of waiting for inbound interest.
+It gives sellers control over pipeline creation by choosing which accounts to contact, when to reach out, and what message to deliver.
+Unlike reactive inbound approaches, outbound puts revenue teams in the driver's seat.

 Outbound and inbound prospecting serve different purposes, and strong sales teams use both depending on pipeline goals.
 You don't build pipeline the same way every quarter.
 Some quarters, you chase velocity.
 Others, you need precision.